saros-project/saros/docs/contribute/open-topics.md

 See here for the corresponding [Pull Request](https://github.com/saros-project/saros/pull/527)<br/>
 The main idea is to skip further tests if a basic test already failed.

-We did not integrate the pull request, because of:
+We did not integrate the pull request, because:
 * The approach requires to model a dependency relation between tests.
     * The dependency relation model was not compile-save.
     * The dependency relation model was redundant, because it was implemented via a direct relation and the test order within the test suite.